 WIEGO has also produced a pamphlet specifically for kayayei on the free maternal healthcare available to them in Ghana.

 The kayayei still have a long fight ahead in their struggle to get decent healthcare, but things are certainly looking more positive.
 Dorcas Ansah, assisted by Kweku Kyere, is working towards setting up a low cost monitoring system for those kayayei now registered with the scheme.
 Evidence collected from this will be used in advocacy campaigns to push the Ghanaian health system to better serve poor workers.

-The Ghana News Agency (GNA) posted this article after the Policy Dialogue.
+The Ghana News Agency posted an article about the Policy Dialogue.

 What is a Policy Dialogue?